LemurDaniel/BICEP__Naming-Module/README.md

 <br>

-# Look into [Module-Registry](https://github.com/LemurDaniel/BICEP__Module-Registry/blob/master/governance/naming/module.bicep) for a more recent Versions of this.
+# ⚠️ Look into [Module-Registry](https://github.com/LemurDaniel/BICEP__Module-Registry/blob/master/governance/naming/module.bicep) for a more recent Versions of this. ⚠️

+---

+### Following: Outdated Module:

 ---